Position

 How to become a Registered Dietitian?

-Becoming a Registered Dietitian (RD) involves a clear path of education, training, and certification.
-This profession is rewarding and offers many opportunities in healthcare, education, and research.
-Follow these steps to start your journey as a Registered Dietitian.
+Becoming a Registered Dietitian (RD) involves a clear and structured process.
+This career path requires dedication and a commitment to education and training.
+Follow these steps to embark on a successful journey to becoming a Registered Dietitian.

-1. Earn a bachelor's degree in nutrition or a related field.
+1. Complete a bachelor's degree in nutrition or a related field.

-5. Complete continuing education to maintain the RD credential.
+5. Complete the required number of continuing education credits to maintain the RD credential.

 How long does it take to become a Registered Dietitian?